...

 • Ignoring work, school, or family duties

-These are early signs that oxycodone may be becoming a problem, and yes, oxycodone addictive potential is very real.
+These are early signs that oxycodone may be becoming a problem, and yes, oxycodone addiction potential is very real.
+Help is just a phone call away.
+Contact (713) 250-8880 today and begin moving toward the life you deserve.

 Why Choose We Level Up Texas for Oxycodone Dosage Support?